 For general workplace guidelines, please refer to COVID-19 Workplace Information.
 All businesses operating in Saskatchewan must be in compliance with these guidelines.
-The information below provides specific information for operators of grocery stores.
+The information below provides specific guidelines for operators of grocery stores.

 As the COVID-19 pandemic continues and people are increasingly concerned about personal protection, it is essential for retail food and grocery stores to ensure safe and reliable access to food, supplies and other provisions – and to take measures aimed at preventing further transmission of the virus.
 Below are some key steps for the sector to implement during the pandemic.